Retrieving and analysing BRO soil cores#

 In this example, we will download soil cores (BRO BHR-P objects) and calculate the total thickness of sand, clay, silt and peat layers for each or the boreholes.

 First we import GeoST and retrieve soil cores from the area of Landgoed Oostbroek (located between Utrecht Science Park and Zeist).
-GeoST directly connects to the BRO database through an API.
+GeoST directly connects to the BRO REST-API service.
 This allows the user to download BRO objects from a spatial query and apply GeoST functionality to the loaded objects.
 In this case we will use a bounding box:

 import geost